thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Tuesday, 30 August 2022
+### Daily Rundown on Wednesday, 31 August 2022

-- The average temperature today is 21.16˚C;
+- The average temperature today is 22.74˚C;
-- With highs of 21.28˚C and lows of 12.56˚C.
+- With highs of 24.07˚C and lows of 12.32˚C.
-- You can expect overcast clouds for the day.
+- You can expect few clouds for the day.

 <!-- weather_marker ends -->